cyberboticslab/cyberboticslab.github.io/content/authors/chengyang-peng/_index.md

 user_groups:
   - Graduate Students
 ---

-Chengyang Peng is a Ph.D. student in  Mechanical and Aerospace Engineering at The Ohio State University.
+Chengyang Peng is a Ph.D.
+Candidate in  Mechanical and Aerospace Engineering at The Ohio State University.